Cost of Living Index (COLI)

 The COLI compares differences in the cost of living for professional households from the top 20% of income earners.
 It calculates an urban area's relative cost of living in comparison to the national average in a composite index and across six components indices: groceries, housing, utilities, transportation, healthcare, and miscellaneous goods and services.
 Since 2013, the Center for Business and Policy Research (CBPR) has collected quarterly COLI price data on nearly 60 different goods and services for San Joaquin County cities.
 That data is submitted to C2ER where it is compiled along with data from hundreds of other partner organizations across the United States.
 The COLI thereby provides uniquely accurate and comparable national cost of living data on San Joaquin County's four largest urban areas.
 Thus, the data is valuable for economic development and local planning.

-Please click on the graph to access the latest COLI summary for San Joaquin County:
+The latest Cost of Living Index for the full 2016 calendar is now available.
+Please click on the figure below to access the COLI summary for San Joaquin County.